sarika-chaudhary/tdt/content/tales/nobel-econ.md

 ## The US Dominance

-US (male 80.9% and female 3.2%) accounts for 84% of the prizes while US and Europe (including UK) account for 97.87% of the prizes with the prize never been received by a department in the third world.
+US (male 80.9% and female 3.2%) accounts for about 84% of the prizes while US and Europe (including UK) account for 97.87% of the prizes with the prize never been received by a department in the third world.

 <center>